 The Acer 315 is available with the following CPUs:

-The N4000 and N4020 are dual-core processors without hyperthreading, whereas the Celeron N4120 is a quad-core processor with no hyperthreading.
-They're all power-efficient CPUs; the N4020 has a higher burst frequency compared to the N4000 and might give a barely noticeable performance improvement when loading programs or webpages.
+The N4000 and N4020 are dual-core processors without Hyper-Threading, whereas the Celeron N4120 is a quad-core processor with no Hyper-Threading.
+They're all power-efficient CPUs; the N4020 has a higher burst frequency than the N4000 and might give a barely noticeable performance improvement when loading programs or webpages.
 However, both are more than capable for web browsing or media playback.
-The N4120 will perform much better in multitasking and highly threaded workloads compared to the N4000 and N4020, thanks to its two extra cores.
+The N4120 will perform much better in multitasking and highly threaded workloads than the N4000 and N4020, thanks to its two extra cores.
+If you want a Chromebook with newer, faster CPU options, check out the Acer Chromebook Plus 515 (2023).

 This laptop is only available with integrated graphics.
 All three CPUs use Intel UHD Graphics 600, with the only difference being that the Intel Celeron N4120's graphics have a slightly faster burst frequency compared to the ones on the N4000 and N4020.
 However, this marginally faster clock speed doesn't result in any noticeable performance increase.
-The Intel UHD Graphics 600 can handle most games from the Google Play Store aside from graphically intensive ones.
+The Intel UHD Graphics 600 is designed for light productivity tasks, so don't expect to do anything remotely intensive.

 The Acer Chromebook 315 equipped with the Intel Celeron N4020 performs poorly in the Geekbench 5 synthetic benchmarks, which is expected of a power-efficient dual-core CPU.
-The Celeron N4000 variants perform very similarly.
-On the other hand, the Celeron N4120 variants perform much better for multitasking and multi-threaded workloads like video encoding, but about the same for single-thread tasks like photo editing.
-We can't run the GPU compute test because it doesn't support the proper graphics API, but the integrated Intel UHD Graphics 600 will likely perfom poorly in computational workloads, regardless of the processor.
+The system still feels relatively snappy and responsive because Chrome OS runs well on low-end hardware, but you'll likely experience slowdowns and stutters when multitasking with multiple Chrome tabs or applications.
+The Celeron N4000 performs very similarly.
+The Celeron N4120 performs much better in multi-threaded workloads due to its increased core count, so it's the best option for heavier multitaskers.
+We can't run the GPU compute test.
+The integrated Intel UHD Graphics 600 likely performs poorly in computational workloads.

-The Acer Chromebook 315 has a fantastic battery that can comfortably last an entire school day or workday with charge left to spare.
-You can also get through plenty of feature-length films or TV show episodes on the go without needing to charge.
-However, battery life varies greatly depending on your usage.
+The Acer Chromebook 315's battery lasts easily through an entire school or eight-hour workday with plenty of charge to spare.
+You can also get through multiple feature-length films or TV show episodes without needing to charge.

-Every Chromebook has an "expiration date" at which it stops receiving software updates, and according to Google's official document, the end-of-life of the Acer Chromebook 315 is June 2026.
-Google may extend this date as they have in the past for other Chromebooks; it's best to check their official document for any changes.
-For this particular unit, Google states that managed devices with the Chrome Education or Chrome Enterprise Upgrades will continue to receive security and management updates and support, but no new feature updates, until June 2027.
+Every Chromebook has an "expiration date" at which it stops receiving software updates.
+According to Google's official document, the Acer Chromebook 315's end of life is June 2026.
+Google may extend this date as they have for other Chromebooks; it's best to check their official document for any changes.
+For this particular unit, Google states that managed devices with the Chrome Education or Chrome Enterprise Upgrades will continue to receive security and management updates and support until June 2027, but there won't be any feature updates.